Selling Sunset's Christine Quinn Talks Us Through Her Incredible Home

 On this week's episode, Christine Quinn, the Queen of The Oppenheim Group on Selling Sunset, walks us through her multi-million dollar home that she shares with her husband, retired tech entrepreneur Christian Richard.

 Christine wore a strapless, 1950s dress for the show, and told cameras that she "loves things that are dripping in gold" and revealed that she also owns over 400 Louboutin shoes.
-The program also shows a real-life tiger chilling in Christine and Christian's back garden, which she claims is for security purposes, while her fridge was filled with bottles of wine, water, and Red Bull.
+The programme also shows a real-life tiger chilling in Christine and Christian's back garden, which she claims is for security purposes, while her fridge was filled with bottles of wine, water and Red Bull.

 Congratulations on making it onto the MTV Cribs reboot.
 How do you feel?